antonfirsov/docs/2015/07-dotnet46-rtm/dotnet46-changes.md

 * Fixed overflow exception in WPF System.ServiceModel.Channels.TransmissionStrategy.AddToWindow.
 [811734]
 * Fixed InvalidOperationException in multithread application by synchronizing access to the static Stack<> that holds SerializationContext for recycling.
 [834091]
 * Snapping and unsnapping the keyboard on a Surface Pro doesn't cause null reference exception in WPF touch input stack.
 [839668]
-* TreeView doesn't vanish after node collpase and expand.
+* TreeView doesn't vanish after node collapse and expand.
 [888530]
 * Selected items in a WPF ListBox or ListView control are correct when items.refresh is called from code behind.
 [945407]
 * Fixed performance regression in WPF applications caused by the loading of three additional assemblies.
 [946388]
 * XamlBuildTask doesn't sporadically report error "Object '<generated-name>' has been disconnected or does not exist at the server" on TFS builds.
 [955825]